VueGWT/vue-gwt/docs-source/book/introduction/handling-user-input.md

 `v-model` expressions are also not type checked at compile time.
 Those limitations only exists for `v-model`.

-A real world application is never just one Components, let's see how to **[compose Component's together](./composing-with-components.md)**.
+A real world application is never just one Component, let's see how to **[compose Components together](./composing-with-components.md)**.